Multi-Product + Multi-Quantity + In-Store Appointments = the perfect Reserve and Collect funnel

 BEFORE – Originally, Reserve & Collect solutions consisted of three basic steps:

-- Selection of a single item in the desired size,
+- Select an item in the desired size,

 - Search for a store with the item,